johnnybarrels/unicode/README.md

 - **_MCQ_**: Based on a written question and/or provided code, the student must select the best answer out of up to 4 possible options. (automated marking)
 - **_Code_**: This is where the students get to have the most fun.
 Based on the question description provided by the teacher, the student can use the code editor to write their class, function or method, or whatever has been asked of them!
 These questions are flagged for manual marking by the teacher (we hope to have an in-browser code interpreter in the future)!

-Another important functionality of **Unicode** is the ability of the teacher to organise all of their tests and students into their respective courses, choosing which tests to display to students and when.
+Another important functionality of **UniCode** is the ability of the teacher to organise all of their tests and students into their respective courses, choosing which tests to display to students and when.

 <a name="bottom" href="https://github.com/johnnybarrels/agile-proj2#logo"><img align="right" border="0" src="https://raw.githubusercontent.com/CCOSTAN/Home-AssistantConfig/master/config/www/custom_ui/floorplan/images/branding/up_arrow.png" width="22" ></a>